-I have already spoken at excessive length, from insufficient evidence, about matters which require a great deal of further study.
-Let me merely mention in capsule form a number of other points which may merit consideration.
+I have already discussed at excessive length, from insufficient evidence, matters which require a great deal of further study.
+Let me mention in capsule form a number of other points which may merit consideration.

-1. It is probably a mistake to start with those termed "the poorest of the poor" in IT for the people.
+- 1. It is probably a mistake to start with those termed "the poorest of the poor" in IT for the people.
 In India and in every other nation, "the poorest of the poor" have needs, problems, and disabilities whose resolution is so imperative that IT projects which aim to alleviate their needs take on a task which may be excessive.
-Given more than 700 million rural Indians, and perhaps 300 million Indians who live in daily hunger, it may be more judicious to begin with those who are "merely poor" - i.e., who possess some minimal education, whose first priority is not food, but knowledge, information, improvement, and education.
-I do not mean this to sound heartless, but I do believe that IT projects which direct their primary attention toward improving the condition of

-"the poorest of the poor" allocate to information technology the solution of a problem which has so far eluded the dedication of millions of Indians over the past half century.

-- 2. I have already noted the absence from the "IT for the masses" effort of most of the extremely successful Indian IT firms.
+Given perhaps 300 million Indians who live in hunger, it may be more judicious to begin with those who are "merely poor" i.e., who possess some minimal education, whose first priority is not food, but knowledge, information, improvement, and education.
+IT projects which direct their primary attention toward improving the condition of "the poorest of the poor" allocate to information technology the solution of a problem which has so far eluded the dedication of millions of Indians over the past half century. - 2.
+I have already noted the absence from the "IT for the masses" effort of most of the extremely successful Indian IT firms.
 There are major exceptions like the adult literacy work sponsored by the Tata Consultancy; and the Infosys Foundation, which also aims at adult literacy.
 One noble cause which the extraordinarily successful Indian information technology industry might well undertake is to lend some of its expertise to India itself.
 It was again Narayana Murthy who pointed out some of the obstacles in the way of this path: the Brahmin tradition with its aversion to potential contact with lower castes; what he called the "ambivalent love affair with English" which makes programming in that language prestigious while programming in vernacular languages is less so.
-The turning of the talents of the world's second largest scientific and technological work force toward the remediation of some of India's problems remains a critical if still unachieved goal. - 3.
-Finally, I would note the "constant invention of the wheel".
-Both India and my own country are, in their different ways, disorganized, anarchic and chaotic.
+The turning of the talents of the world's second largest scientific and technological work force toward the remediation of some of India's problems remains a critical if still unachieved goal.

+3. Finally, I would note the "constant invention of the wheel".
+Both India and America are, in their different ways, disorganized, anarchic and chaotic.
 But it is striking to me that in both countries there is so little contact between excellent projects, that new work so often begins from scratch, that there is so little sharing of knowledge and experience, that there is no network of communication, to say nothing of coordination, that each project begins, as it were, anew, when often within a 100 kilometers there exists another project from which it might learn and borrow, and whose success it might imitate.
 I have tried to suggest that there are critical lessons to be learned from the creative Indian experiences of "IT for the masses", which has no equivalent in any other nation in the world.
-It is a pity more than a pity, a shame that better mechanisms for learning these lessons are not in place.
+It is a pity - more than a pity, a shame - that better mechanisms for learning these lessons are not in place.